semuconsulting/pyubx2/README.md

 The following examples can be found in the `\examples` folder:

-1. `ubxreaderx.py` illustrates how to implement a threaded serial reader for UBX messages using pyubx2.
+1. `ubxstreamer.py` illustrates how to implement a threaded serial reader for UBX messages using pyubx2.

+1. `ubxconfig.py` illustrates how to implement a configuration utility which sets output UBX-NAV message rates on the receiver's UART and USB ports.
+You can see the results using `ubxstreamer.py`.

 **NB:** If you don't see any incoming data, ensure that your receiver device is configured to output UBX protocol data.
 Some development devices only output NMEA data by default; note that a proprietary NMEA